 Last but not least, Asus packages the ROG Strix X570-I Gaming with a set of ROG Strix Stickers, an I/O shield, a pack of cable ties for managing your internal wiring, and stamps on a 3-year warranty, with current pricing varying around $260.

-We feel that the Asus ROG Strix X570-I Gaming is the Best Mini-ITX Motherboard for Ryzen 5 3600 in 2022, thanks to a competent power delivery mechanism designed for Ryzen 3000 CPUs, excellent thermal efficiency and moderate overclocking headroom, and blazing-fast OC’ed RAM frequencies, built-in WiFi 6 & Bluetooth 5.0, a top-of-the-line sound system, and intelligent power controls available via the 5-way optimization system for a well-optimized package in the form of a space-conscious X570 chipset.
+We feel that the Asus ROG Strix X570-I Gaming is the Runner-Up For The Best Mini-ITX Motherboard for Ryzen 5 3600 in 2023, thanks to a competent power delivery mechanism designed for Ryzen 3000 CPUs, excellent thermal efficiency and moderate overclocking headroom, and blazing-fast OC’ed RAM frequencies, built-in WiFi 6 & Bluetooth 5.0, a top-of-the-line sound system, and intelligent power controls available via the 5-way optimization system for a well-optimized package in the form of a space-conscious X570 chipset.

 Ryzen 5 3600 vs Ryzen 7 3700X